-- Non-Detects (ND) - Laboratory analysis indicates that the constituent is not present. - MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - AL (Action Level): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow. - NA: Not applicable - NTU (Nephelometric Turbidity Units): Measurement of the clarity, or turbidity, of water. - Ppb (parts per billion): One part substance per billion parts water (or micrograms per liter). - Ppm (parts per million): One part substance per million parts water (or milligrams per liter). - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water. - Picocuries per liter (pCi/L): Picocuries per liter is a measure of the radioactivity in water. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+- Non-Detects(ND): Laboratory analysis indicates that the constituent is not present. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow. - Not Applicable (NA) - Nephelometric Turbidity Units (NTU): Measurement of the clarity, or turbidity, of water. - Parts per billion (Ppb): One part substance per billion parts water (or micrograms per liter). - Parts per million (Ppm): One part substance per million parts water (or milligrams per liter). - Picocuries per liter (pCi/L): Picocuries per liter is a measure of the radioactivity in water.